 When my friend at the American consulate contacted me to let me know that none other than Royce Gracie would be in Jerusalem, I immediately made room for it on my calendar, this was an opportunity not to be missed.

 For those who do not remember, back in 1993 an unknown Royce Gracie from Brazil took the martial arts world by storm with his family's unique style of jujitsu, eventually known as BJJ; Brazilian jiu-jitsu.

-A new completion was arranged, called the UFC, the Ultimate Fighting Championship, in which fighters from many different arts would compete against each other.
+A new competition was arranged, called the UFC, the Ultimate Fighting Championship, in which fighters from many different arts would compete against each other.
 There would be no weight classes, no rules and no time limits.
-Renzo defeated fighter after fighter, often men much larger and more muscular than himself.
+Royce defeated fighter after fighter, often men much larger and more muscular than himself.
 He became the ultimate champion.

 Before long fighters from all over the world were signing up to learn "Gracie Jiu-jitsu" or BJJ.
 What emerged was a new sport, a new form of martial arts.
 It became known as "Mixed Martial Arts" or simply "MMA".

 And now the man himself was coming to Jerusalem.

 Our seminar started late, but it was a blessing as Royce would say.
 The local martial arts channel came to interview Royce and film highlights of our seminar.
 The interview was a treat.

 Royce came across as a very happy, modest and strong man.
 "I notice you are always laughing" said the interviewer, "Well, that is because life is good.
 It is all good.
 If a flight is cancelled people at the airport are shouting at the airline employees, 'Why did you cancel my flight'.
 I am happy.
 I would rather they find out about an engine problem while I am here on the ground rather than in the middle of the flight, 'ladies and gentleman we are experiencing engine trouble', I don't want to hear that while in the air."